CANITEY/obsidian/5 - Main Notes/local repositories.md

 -b : set initial branch name, github preferes main (default is master)
 ```

-# Remove a local branch
+# Remove a local repository
 you can do that simply by removing the `.git` directory at the root of your repository

 # References